adampirani/wordpress-coding-challenge/questions/question1.md

 ### Answer the following questions:

-1. Why isn't this visible on https://my-site.com/wp-admin/plugins.php?
+1. Why can't I see this plugin when viewing https://my-site.com/wp-admin/plugins.php?
 1. If enabled, what would this plugin do?